epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/secondary_sitespecific.md

 +	**Maternal smoking status**: Preferred classification is into three groups: 1.
 No smoking in pregnancy, 2.
 Smoking, but stopped in early pregnancy (first trimester), 3.
 Smoking throughout pregnancy.
 If you want to use a different categorization, please contact the meta-analysis center to discuss.
 +	**Ancestry (optional)**: We will first run models adjusting for self-reported ancestry.
 We will then run models stratified by major ethnic groups (ie. European, African, Asian…).
 Within each major ethic group, additional adjustment for ethnic background is optional (ie. country, GWAS PCs, etc).
 +	**Selection factors (optional)**: If your study design includes an enrichment of cases of some condition, please include the case-control variable, or discuss with us.
++ **Pregnancy complications**: Include a separate indicator variable for each pregnancy complication.

 ## Data Checking